Investing in employee recognition is one of the best ways to make your staff feel appreciated and valued at your company.

 - Work environment: Offer safety, inclusivity, support autonomy, and have an efficient communication and collaboration system.

 - Company culture: Nurture a sense of belonging and teamwork and build trust.
+You can do this by focusing on different types of employee recognition.

 4. Attracting top talent with your company culture